skimura1/skimura1.github.io/projects/project-3.md

 <img class="ui image" src="../images/HSV ranges.PNG">

 I had to modify the script to fix the false color recognition.
-Originally, the script can only test one target at a time, so I had to modify it, so that it was able to test mulitple targets at a time.
+Originally, the script can only test one target at a time, so I had to modify it to test multiple targets at a time.
 I would test the targets and verify whether the primary (target) and secondary (letter) colors were correct.
 If they were not correct, I would have to modify the HSV value ranges in the script.
 I found way to break the HSV spectrum into ranges to generalize the color shades.

-I was able to practice Python skills in this project.
-For the project, I had to learn how to use the command line to run Python code.
-I learned how HSV values work and applied them to the script.
+For the project, I was able to practice Python skills in this project and learn how to use the command line to run Python code.
+Since I had to determine colors with HSV values, I learned how HSV values work and applied them to the script.
 The script was passed down to me, so I practice reading documentation from previous team members.